foxcpp/imap-caps-support/README.md

 =============================================

 **Disclaimer:** Updated when I feel like it, correct as I like it.
+In most cases, information is taked from https://codesearch.debian.net.

 The table for servers support can be found on imapwiki: https://www.imapwiki.org/Specs